How to Find the Right Cosmetic Surgeon for You

 Things to ask and look for:

 - Ask your surgeon where they perform surgery, and find out that facility’s level of accreditation.
-Look for AAAASF, AAAHC or JCAHO operating facility certification.
+Look for AAAASF, AAAHC, JCAHO, IMQ operating facility certification or another accrediting body that is approved by the state medical board where the surgeon operates.

 - Ask about the anesthetist’s qualifications.
 For safety, you want either a Certified Registered Nurse Anesthetist (CRNA) or a Board Certified Anesthesiologist administering your anesthesia.

-Throughout the process of improving your appearance, you want to be sure you are being served and treated well.
-Some of that will be obvious a few minutes after you walk in the door of cosmetic surgeon’s office.
-Here are some tips on other things to consider.
+You want to be sure you are being served and treated well.
+Much of this will be obvious a few minutes after you walk in the door of cosmetic surgeon’s office.

 Things to ask and look for: